electric-eloquence/fepper/README.md

 Templates prefixed by "__" will be ignored by the templater as will files in the `_nosync` directory.
 Be sure that `backend.synced_dirs.templates_dir` and `backend.synced_dirs.templates_ext` are set in `conf.yml`.
-Run `node . syncback` or `node . templater` to execute the templater task.
+Run `node . syncback` or `node . template` to execute the templater.

 ###More Documentation###